 Time frame: Ongoing

-An accommodation audit is to be implemented on inspecting hotels and feedback will be submitted to managers for scope to improve on energy use and waste disposal where appropriate.
+An accommodation audit is to be implemented on inspecting hotels and feedback will be submitted to managers regarding the scope to improve on energy use and waste disposal where appropriate.

 Child Protection Policy:

 Experience Travel Group is committed to child protection – both those we take on holiday and those living in our destination countries.
 We strongly condemn the exploitation of children, abuse of a child’s human rights and dignity, and we reserve the right to terminate business with any person or supplier that is engaged or associated with any form of child exploitation.

 Experience Travel Group is committed to animal welfare, both for captive animals and those you observe in a wild environment.
 We commit to continuously work with suppliers to ensure compliance with relevant national and international welfare legislation and best practice.

 Wildlife-viewing opportunities are often in high demand by our clients when on holiday, and so we are committed to working to enhance and ensure enjoyment for both our clients and the environment and wildlife involved.
 We appreciate the role that tourism has to play in wildlife conservation through the raising of funds which can be put back into conservation practices and the increased awareness of wildlife gained by first-hand experiences.
 We also recognise that these activities have a socio-economic benefit, providing employment for the local community.

 We are committed to upholding and enhancing the minimum standards of welfare for animals whose lives are impacted by tourism, and to protecting animals from exploitation, neglect and cruelty at the hands of the tourism industry.
 We commit to abiding by the Five Freedoms adopted by the World Organisation for Animal Health (OIE) as a benchmark for an animal’s physical and mental well-being.
 These are: